 It’s approaching 7pm on sweaty Thursday night in Brissy.
-The Elephant Hotel in the Valley is filling rapidly.
-There’s a nervous energy in the air.
+The Elephant Hotel in the Valley is filling rapidly and there’s a nervous energy in the air.
 Small groups gather and eyes keep darting to the make-shift stage at the front of the room, as more and more people squeeze into any spaces available.
 A figure steps onto the stage and greets the audience.
 She looks expectantly at the crowd, about to sing, but first Astrid Jorgensen issues a clear warning to the packed room of almost 500, “This is my favourite song people, don’t fuck it up!”
 No, this isn’t your typical night at Karaoke, this is something so much better.
 Welcome to Pub Choir.

 Pub Choir is such a simple and beautiful concept that it’s hard to believe that no one has jumped on it before.
 Bring together a bunch of music loving strangers, marinate them with their favourite drinks and convince them all that they actually can sing.
 The Pub Choir crew work show the crowd how to actually harmonise and mix their voices to take their favourite songs to another level and Brisbane audiences can’t get enough of it.